 3. Failing to conduct due diligence

 Simply put, due diligence is a means of doing your homework on the property being purchased.
-This may include, but is not limited to, research on the neighbourhood, the likelihood of flooding in the area or any planning controls and policies in place.
+This may include, but is not limited to, research on the neighbourhood, reviewing the likelihood of flooding in the area or any planning controls and policies in place.
 In addition, we often recommend that buyers conduct building and pest inspections and review any applicable Strata Reports.

-Building & Pest Inspection – Although you may physically inspect a property yourself, there may be structural and/or foundation issues or pest infestations that can only be identified by qualified building or pest inspectors.
+Building & Pest Inspection – Although you may physically inspect a property yourself, there can be structural and foundation issues or pest infestations that can only be identified by qualified building or pest inspectors.
 Being aware of such issues may provide you with a better idea of how much a property is really worth to you and how much you’re willing to offer.
 The team at Attwood Marshall Lawyers can refer you to a list of building and pest inspectors we often work with.

 Strata Report – If you are purchasing a strata title property, such as an apartment or townhouse, it is recommended that you obtain a copy of the Strata Report.
 A Strata Report may reveal the following:

-- The age and condition of the building
+• The age and condition of the building

-- The balance of the administrative and sinking levy funds
+• The balance of the administrative and sinking levy funds

-- Any upcoming works to be conducted
+• Any upcoming works to be conducted

-- Any upcoming special levies to be paid
+• Any upcoming special levies to be paid.

 Our property lawyers can obtain copies of relevant Strata Reports and review these for potential buyers.